suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.ContinuousIntegration.Date

 The date code of the continuous integration build.
-This value is determined during pipeline execution.
+This value is determined during template expansion when pipelineReason is CI.

 ### Carpenter.ContinuousIntegration.Revsision

 The revision of the continuous integration build.
 Increments for each build under a specific date.
-This value is determined during pipeline execution.
+This value is determined during pipeline execution when pipelineReason is CI.

 ## Pull Request

 ### Carpenter.PullRequest.Revision

 The pull request revision.
-This value is determined during the pipeline execution.
+This value is determined during the pipeline execution when pipelineReason is PR.

 ## Prerelease

 ### Carpenter.Prerelease.Label

 The label to use for a prerelease build.
-This value is set by the `prereleaseLabel` parameter.
+This value is set by the `prereleaseLabel` parameter when pipelineReason is Prerelease.
 The default value is **alpha**.

 ### Carpenter.Prerelease.Revision